About Our Health System

 Northwestern Medicine Central DuPage HospitalNorthwestern Medicine Central DuPage Hospital (CDH) is a 392 licensed bed acute-care facility located in Winfield, Illiniois that has provided quality healthcare to the residents of DuPage County and beyond for more than 50 years.
 The hospital has been recognized as a 100 Top Hospital by Truven Health Analytics and as one of the best hospitals in Chicago and Illinois by U.S. News & World Report.
 With more than 1,300 physicians on the medical staff in 86 specialties, the hospital is a regional destination for such clinical services as oncology, neurology, orthopaedics, pediatrics, behavioral health and cardiology.
 In 2015, the Ronald McDonald House near Central DuPage Hospital opened, becoming the first House in the western suburbs.
 The House provides a ‘home away from home’ for families of children being treated at the hospital or at the Northwestern Medicine Chicago Proton Center1, the first and only proton center in Illinois.

 Northwestern Medicine Delnor HospitalNorthwestern Medicine Delnor Hospital is a 159 licensed bed acute-care facility in Geneva, Ill., with a medical staff which includes nearly 600 physicians in 64 specialties providing comprehensive medical care.
-Delnor was the first hospital in Illinois to earn nursing Magnet® Status2 from the American Nurses Credentialing Center, the nation’s highest recognition for patient care and nursing excellence.
+Delnor was the first hospital in Illinois to earn nursing Magnet® Status2 from the American Nurses Credentialing Center, the nation’s highest recognition for patient care and nursing excellence, as well as one of the best hospital in Illinois by U.S. News & World Report.
 The hospital is home to a state-of-the-art Cancer Center and its Breast Health Center was first to be recognized by the prestigious National Accreditation Program for Breast Centers (NAPBC) through the American College of Surgeons.

 Northwestern Medicine Kishwaukee HospitalNorthwestern Medicine Kishwaukee Hospital is a 98 licensed bed acute-care hospital in DeKalb, Ill., with more than 150 physician members on the voluntary medical staff representing nearly every specialty.
 In 2007, Kishwaukee Hospital opened its Joint Center and in 2013 a Spine Center was added.
 In 2016, the hospital received Baby-Friendly Designation from Baby-Friendly USA, which recognizes hospitals and birthing centers that offer an optimal level of care for infant feeding and mother/baby bonding.